 In 2011, I passed the selection to work for Giusti Comunicação, a Public Relations company in the capital of São Paulo.
 There, I was promoted four times in three years, achieving the position of Manager and being responsible for a set of five companies – including Tecnisa (recognized by Google as the company in the Real Estate segment that has the best practices in sponsored links in the world), 3corações Group (the second largest coffee company in Brazil) and SBF Group (holder of Centauro, By Tennis and Nike Store in Brazil).

 At this point, my knowledge baggage was heavy and I had learnt a lot during those years, but to go further I knew that English was a must.
 So I had to make the biggest decision of my life: pack my bags, leave everything behind and go to Ireland searching for new experiences.
 And that was my best idea of all times, my friends.
-Learning English not only expanded my vision about writing, but also about language in general.
-I started to welcome new students in the country, assist friends with the Portuguese-English transition, help people with translation and even being an interpreter when needed.
+Learning English and getting to know people from all around the world not only expanded my vision about writing, but also about language in general.
+I started to welcome new students in the country, assisted friends with the Portuguese-English transition, helped people with translation and even became an interpreter when needed.
 My passion for linguistics got bigger and a new path within communication started to be built for me.

-I began to work as Content Reviewer/Writer, gaining more experience in the area, and now I have the opportunity to use my language and tech skills together with my hobbies, working as a Video Games Localization Quality Assurance Tester at Keywords Studios.
+I began to work as Content Reviewer/Writer, gaining more experience in the area, and then one day... it happened.
+The opportunity to use my language and tech skills together with my hobbies was finally available, and a whole new journey started when I joined the Video Games Localisation Quality Assurance (LQA) team at Keywords Studios.
 Remember when I said above that coming to Ireland was my best idea of all times?
-Well, I play video games as my official job now.
-So make of that what you wish :)
+Well, I was working with video games as my official job, so... make of that what you wish!

 5 FACTS ABOUT ME